Restorative Way Community

 This does not mean that the retaliatory impulse isn’t gratifying on some level.
 But that level is superficial, momentary, incomplete, and does not, will not, lead to authentic satisfaction.
 Retaliation is about vengeance.
 Retaliation perpetuates retaliation.

 Retaliation is a very human initial response to reclaiming power.
-We very humanly fall into a false and wounded belief that the reclamation of power – the antidote to our own false belief of powerlessness - requires the forceful overpowering of the other.
+We can very humanly fall into the conviction that the reclamation of power – the antidote to our own sense of powerlessness - requires the forceful overpowering of the other.
 When this happens, and we choose force and violence over dialogue, we don’t evolve.
 Nothing really changes.

 It’s an accountability that gets to the root cause of injustice.
-It’s a different paradigm of accountability – one that is unflinching in its fearless commitment to expose the underlying reasons and motivations for human violation.
-In this paradigm, accountability becomes the “ability to account”, and it is not an outcome so much as an ongoing process of investigation and discovery.
+It’s a different paradigm of accountability wherein accountability becomes the “ability to account”, and it is not an outcome so much as an ongoing process of investigation and discovery.